 It’s arguably a little less risky than Capitala, in that most of its investment are in companies currently yielding a (very) positive EBITDA.
-The trade-off is a lower dividend yield of 10%.
+The trade-off is a lower dividend yield.

 AGNC Investment (AGNC)

 That pullback was largely rooted in fears that rising interest rates would crimp AGNC Investment’s future cash flows, as higher interest rates are presumed to tend to crimp overall lending activity.
-That’s a bit of a misnomer though.
-Higher rates can do mortgage REITs more good than harm, if the underlying reason for rising rates is a strong economy.
-We have seen a modest headwind in mortgage applications of late, but the pessimists may have overshot their target.
+That’s only partly accurate.
+Higher rates can do mortgage REITs more good than harm if the underlying reason for rising rates is a strong economy.

 Whitestone REIT (WSR)

 REITs, by the way, are pools of money that allow individuals liquid access to real estate investments that wouldn’t otherwise be available to most retail investors.
 And a portfolio of mortgages is hardly the only way to develop a REIT.

 Case in point: Whitestone REIT (NYSE:WSR).

 Whitestone owns a portfolio of consumer-oriented real estate, primarily in more affluent neighborhoods, providing space to “ecommerce-resistant” companies like Whole Foods Market, Verizon (wireless phone service) and True Food Kitchen restaurants.